AlejandroGonzalR/products-rack-server/README.md

 docker run -p 8000:8000 -d images-server
 ```

-To create the server container and execute it; now the server is available in [0.0.0.0:8000](http://0.0.0.0:8000), with its static resources located in the relative path /images
+To create the server container and execute it; now the server is available in port [8000](http://0.0.0.0:8000), with its static resources located in the relative path /images

 ### API